EvanDorsky/evandorsky.github.io/_features/teaching.md

 - Principles of Engineering – mechatronic systems design and integration
 - Controls – dynamic feedback control theory

 As a NINJA I graded assignments, held office hours (which were generally well attended at Olin), and gave the occasional lecture.
 When class time was devoted to open work time, I was often available to answer questions.
-Olin has no graduate students, so NINJAs work closely with professors to ensure students have the resources they need to succeed.
+At Olin, NINJAs work closely with professors and are often involved in high level course design discussions, not just day-to-day teaching.